One Week in Northern Thailand

 Group Size: 1 - 16.

-Day 4 - Chiang Mai Today you're free as a bird, maybe get flying on the Flight of the Gibbon and negotiate the zipline and canopy course within the treetops.
-Or take an optional excursion to the temple at the top of Doi Suthep, which offers fantastic views over the city.
+Day 6 - Chiang Mai Today you're free as a bird in charming Chiang Mai.
+There’s a heap of optional activities to check out today, and you’re free to choose.
+Maybe take an optional excursion to the temple at the top of Doi Suthep, which offers fantastic views over the city.
 Perhaps spoil yourself with a traditional Thai massage or try your hand at a local cooking class.
 It's totally up to you.
 What is recommended is, at night, get the gang together and check out Chiang Mai’s famed night markets, where you’ll find everything from souvenirs to sweet treats on offer.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.